Interested in landscape photography?

 panoramic shot 2

-10. Think about what you want your image to achieve, what sort of feeling do you want people to feel when they look at it.
-Keep this in mind to ensure you fulfil your goal and that you are happy with the end result.
+Think about what you want your image to achieve, what sort of feeling do you want people to feel when they look at it.
+Keep this in mind to ensure you fulfil your goal and that you are happy with the end result

 Showcasing your work

 After all of your hard work, why not showcase your fantastic landscape shot on a canvas?
-Simply visit https://www.zippi.co.uk/photo-canvas to upload your photo and create your landscape masterpiece!
+Simply click the link to visit the website and upload your photo to create your landscape masterpiece!
 We’ve included an example below to give you some inspiration.
 So what are you waiting for?
 Upload an image today – your very own landscape canvas is just a few clicks away!